AllskyTeam/allsky/README.md

 See [Installation / Upgrading --> Website](https://htmlpreview.github.io/?https://raw.githubusercontent.com/AllskyTeam/allsky/master/html/documentation/installations/AllskyWebsite.html) for information on how to install and configure an Allsky Website.

-Allsky images, keograms, startrails, and timelapse videos can optionally be uploaded to a remote server __not__ running and Allsky Website.
-This is useful if you have a personal website and want to include Allsky images.
+Allsky images, keograms, startrails, and timelapse videos can optionally be uploaded to a remote server __not__ running an Allsky Website.
+This is useful if you have a personal website and want to include the most recent Allsky images.

 ---